qnods/hugo-plain-theme/README.md

 ### How to add css and js
 inside static folder, place css file(s) and js file(s) on their respective sub-folder

+### How to add this theme to your Hugo Project
+`git submodule add https://github.com/qnods/hugo-plain-theme.git themes/qnods-hugo-plain`

+`echo "theme = 'qnods-hugo-plain'" >> hugo.toml`